->£0.8m
+>£0.8m raised for charities

 Grafton is an international distributor of building materials and DIY products, currently operating market leading brands in the UK, Ireland, the Netherlands and Finland.
 Our strategy is to become a leading European distributor of building materials, operating trusted local brands in each market where we operate.